harika16-mangu/Fetch-ETL-Assessment/README.md

 ### 2.Description:
 This project demonstrates the ETL pipeline that extract data from raw json files to driving business insights and recommendations
 Workflow:
-1. **Data Integration**: Extracted data from JSON sources and transformed/normalized it to structured CSV files using Python in Jupyter notebook.<br>
+1. Data Integration: Extracted data from JSON sources and transformed/normalized it to structured CSV files using Python in Jupyter notebook.<br>
-2. **Data Orchestration**: Utilized Apache Airflow to orchestrate the structured normalized CSV files through scheduled ETL pipelines to Snowflake.<br>
+2. Data Orchestration: Utilized Apache Airflow to orchestrate the structured normalized CSV files through scheduled ETL pipelines to Snowflake.<br>
-3. **Data Warehousing & Transformation**: Stored, transformed, and performed data quality checks and basic data analysis using SQL in Snowflake.<br>
+3. Data Warehousing & Transformation: Stored, transformed, and performed data quality checks and basic data analysis using SQL in Snowflake.<br>
-4. **Visualization & Dashboarding**: Visualized the transformed data and created interactive dashboards using Tableau.<br>
+4. Visualization & Dashboarding: Visualized the transformed data and created interactive dashboards using Tableau.<br>

 *Please check the Architecture_Workflow diagram for detailed workflow*